oracle/terraform-provider-oci/website/docs/d/core_volume_backups.html.markdown

 * `time_created` - The date and time the volume backup was created.
 This is the time the actual point-in-time image of the volume data was taken.
 Format defined by RFC3339.
 * `time_request_received` - The date and time the request to create the volume backup was received.
 Format defined by RFC3339.
 * `type` - The type of a volume backup.
 Supported values are 'FULL' or 'INCREMENTAL'.
 * `unique_size_in_gbs` - The size used by the backup, in GBs.
-It is typically smaller than sizeInGBs, depending on the space consumed on the volume and whether the backup is full or incremental.
+It is typically smaller than `size_in_gbs`, depending on the space consumed on the volume and whether the backup is full or incremental.
 * `unique_size_in_mbs` - The size used by the backup, in MBs.
-It is typically smaller than sizeInMBs, depending on the space consumed on the volume and whether the backup is full or incremental.
+It is typically smaller than `size_in_mbs`, depending on the space consumed on the volume and whether the backup is full or incremental.
 This field is deprecated.
-Please use uniqueSizeInGBs.
+Please use `unique_size_in_gbs`.
 * `volume_id` - The OCID of the volume.